-Membership offers high quality free or low-cost events and training, ideas and inspiration to develop your skills, your confidence and your career.
+Membership offers high quality free or low-cost events and training and special interest groups, ideas and inspiration to develop your skills, your confidence, your network and your career.

-- Free attendance at our member only special interest groups: PR Network, Creatives Group, Brand Breakfast, Internal Communications Group and Social Media Network.
+- Free attendance at our member-only special interest groups: PR Network, Creatives Group, Brand Breakfast, Internal Communications Group, Campaign Network (charities only) and Social Media Network (charities only).

 - Individual members working as freelancers in the sector can feature on our freelance directory